SystemsApproach/security/intro.rst

 An early example of a security failure in the Internet serves to highlight the breadth of the challenges included in the term "network security".
-The Morris worm was the first large-scale attack on the Internet, launched in 1988 when the Internet was largely limited to universities and research institutions.
+The Morris worm, the first large-scale attack on the Internet, was launched in 1988 when the Internet was largely limited to universities and research institutions.
 While it was made possible by the fact that the Internet of that era generally allowed packets from any source to any destination, it was also dependent on a number of vulnerabilities in the software running on the end systems connected to the Internet.
 Like many future attacks, the Morris worm exploited multiple vulnerabilities.
-In this case they included weak or default passwords, a buffer overflow bug in a then widely-used software tool, and a security hole in the sendmail program.
+In this case they included weak or default passwords, a buffer overflow bug in a widely-used software tool, and a security hole in the Sendmail program.
 There is a comprehensive analysis of the worm's operation in the report from Donn Seeley written soon afterwards.